Dax (rapper): Career

 In July 2021, Dax released a sequel to "Dear God" called "Child of God".
 In the following month, he announced his debut studio album and released "Propaganda" featuring Tom Macdonald as the album's lead single.
 The song peaked at number 15 on the Billboards R&B/Hip-Hop Digital Song Sales chart and at number 9 on the Rap Digital Song Sales chart.
 In early October 2021, album's third single "40 Days, 40 Nights" featuring Nasty C was released.
 On October 15, 2021, his debut studio album Pain Paints Paintings was released digitally through Living Legends Entertainment.

 On March 11, 2022, he released a new single titled "Dear Alcohol", which was written about alcoholism.
 It debuted at number 9 on the Bubbling Under Hot 100 and at 28 on the U.S. Hot Country Songs chart, and was eventually certified Platinum by both the RIAA and Music Canada.
 On June 10, 2022, he released a country music crossover remix for the song featuring vocals from country singer Elle King.
-In August of that same year, Dax signed a record deal with Barry Weiss' label, RECORDS, a imprint of SME's Columbia Records.
+In August of that same year, Dax signed a record deal with Barry Weiss' label, RECORDS, an imprint of SME's Columbia Records.

 He received a nomination for Breakthrough Artist of the Year at the 2023 Canadian Country Music Awards.
 In October 2023, Dax released a country music crossover remix of his song "To Be a Man" featuring Darius Rucker, the song topped the Billboard Country Digital Song Sales chart in the United States.

 In April 2024, Dax announced he was opening for Joyner Lucas's Not Now I'm Busy tour, which he became a co-headliner in.
 In that same year, he performed at several state fairs.

-Dax is embarking on his headlining "Lonely Dirt Road Tour" in the fall of 2025 across the United States and Canada.
+Dax embarked on his headlining "Lonely Dirt Road Tour" in the fall of 2025 across the United States and Canada.

 Artistry

 Style and influence

 Initially, Dax did not take rap seriously because of his interest in basketball but there was a phase where he grew up listening to Tupac.
 He stated that, he was never really a hip-hop enthusiast but he started listening when Drake took over the scene.
 Dax has also cited artists like 50 Cent and Lil Wayne.
 He compares his style to artists such as Tech N9ne, Eminem, and Hopsin.

+Despite his commercial success, Nwosu's musical style has frequently been the subject of internet memes and criticism within the hip-hop community.
+Detractors often label his style as "coworker rap" or "burger music," terms used by online music commentators to describe a hyper-literal, over-the-top, or generic lyrical delivery.
+Nwosu has frequently acknowledged the criticism, leaning into the memes on social media to drive user engagement, even earning the nickname "CEO of Burger Music".